Sonakhach/project4/README.md

 Clearly state that all activities are for educational purposes only within the framework of ethical hacking and cybersecurity training.
 Follow all laws and guidelines related to cybersecurity, avoiding harm to actual systems or users.
 Do not share malware prototypes outside the training environment.

+See the attached documentation https://www.canva.com/design/DAGdLl8aZ7M/gzAis_EEODoohhG7SibljA/edit  all the operation of each malware